ethereum-optimism/optimism/specs/exec-engine.md

 ### Worst-case sync

 1. Engine is out of sync, not peered and/or stalled due other reasons.
-2. rollup node periodically fetches latest head from engine (`eth_getBlockByNumber`)
+2. The rollup node maintains latest head from engine (poll `eth_getBlockByNumber` and/or maintain a header subscription)
-3. rollup node activates sync if the engine is out of sync but not syncing through P2P (`eth_syncing`)
+3. The rollup node activates sync if the engine is out of sync but not syncing through P2P (`eth_syncing`)
-4. rollup node inserts blocks, derived from L1, one by one, starting from the engine head (or genesis block if unrecognized) up to the latest chain head.
+4. The rollup node inserts blocks, derived from L1, one by one, potentially adapting to L1 reorg(s), as outlined in the [rollup node spec] (`engine_forkchoiceUpdatedV1`, `engine_executePayloadV1`)
-   (`engine_forkchoiceUpdatedV1`, `engine_executePayloadV1`)

-See [rollup node sync spec][rollup-node-sync] for L1-based block syncing specification.

-> **TODO**: rollup node block-by-block sync (covered in rollup node PR #43)

-[rollup-node-sync]: ./rollup-node.md#sync
+[rollup node spec]: rollup-node.md

 [eip-2718]: https://eips.ethereum.org/EIPS/eip-2718
 [eip-2718-transactions]: https://eips.ethereum.org/EIPS/eip-2718#transactions